dtingley11/KernelSU-iOS-Emoji/README.md

 [17.4 new emojis](https://blog.emojipedia.org/ios-17-4-emoji-changelog/)

 ## Troubleshooting
+If your apps are not loading the correct font, clear the app's cache and open the app again.
+You may have to close your app and reopen after reboots.

 If it doesn't work delete all files under /data/font/files/(Random folder name)

 ## Tested on
 Pixel 6 (A14)